batok/cerbas/README.md

 It’s a server engine written in erlang ecosystem’s elixir language.

-CERBAS concurrently handles requests made by clients using redis ( data structure in-memory key value store ).
+CERBAS concurrently dispatches requests made by clients using redis ( data structure in-memory key value store ).

 CERBAS reads requests from redis stored like json structures and